 DDD Investors Have Opportunity To Lead 3D Systems Corporation Securities Fraud Lawsuit

-Why: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of 3D Systems Corporation (NYSE: DDD ) between August 13, 2024 and May 12, 2025, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than August 12, 2025.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of 3D Systems Corporation (NYSE: DDD ) between August 13, 2024 and May 12, 2025, both dates inclusive (the "Class Period"), of the important August 12, 2025 lead plaintiff deadline.

 So What: If you purchased 3D Systems securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.